EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

   - `Set, Everest.ShowModOptionsInGame, false`
   - `Set, ExtendedVariantMode.Dashcount, 3`
   - `Set, CelesteTAS.CenterCamera, true`
+  - `Set, AnarchyCollab2022.LeftButton, N, V`

+    Set helper's button, only keyboard keys are supported.
+    The setting is only valid when tas is running, it will be restored automatically when tas is stopped.

 ### Invoke
 - `Invoke, Entity.Method, Parameter1, Parameter2...` (all entities)